thomascenni/bird-solutions/content/blog/django-caprover.md

 excerpt: Caprover is an open source tool which allows you to build your own PaaS server to host any type of applications and databases (NodeJS, Python, PHP, ASP.NET, Ruby, MySQL, MongoDB, Postgres, etc).
 image: '/images/django-caprover.png'
 ---
-[Caprover](https://caprover.com/) is an open source tool which allows you to build your own PaaS server to host any type of applications and databases (NodeJS, Python, PHP, ASP.NET, Ruby, MySQL, MongoDB, Postgres, etc).
+<a href="https://caprover.com/" target="_blank">Caprover</a> is an open source tool which allows you to build your own PaaS server to host any type of applications and databases (NodeJS, Python, PHP, ASP.NET, Ruby, MySQL, MongoDB, Postgres, etc).
 Compared to commercial applications, like Heroku, it is a great and cheaper alternative.

 Today I’ll show you how to create a Django application and deploy to Caprover step by step.
 I assume that:

 * you have a Python virtual environment with Django installed (pip install django).

 * you have a Caprover server already installed.
-You can follow their [getting started](https://caprover.com/docs/get-started.html) guide, the installation is very easy.
+You can follow their <a href="https://caprover.com/docs/get-started.html" target="_blank">getting started</a> guide, the installation is very easy.

 OK so let’s start.
 We create a project called **djcap**; you can use the name of the project that you want, but for this tutorial is important to remember this name because it will be used later.